The E. M. Viquesney "Spirit of the American Doughboy" Database

 Smithsonian Art Inventory control Number: SD000052.

-In Bullhead Veteran’s Memorial Park on Standing Rock Hunkpapa Sioux Reservation, a few meters south of Bullhead Road, just west of intersection with Sitting Bull Avenue (formerly 2nd Street).
+In Bullhead Veteran’s Memorial Park on Standing Rock Hunkpapa Sioux Reservation, a few meters south of Bullhead Road, west of park entrance near intersection with Sitting Bull Avenue (formerly 2nd Street).

 The inscription on the plaque on the front of the base reads: